robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 #### Gandhi, R., Siy, H., Crosby, K., Mandal, S. (Graduate), (2014).
 Gauging the Impact of FISMA on Software Security, IEEE Computer, vol. 47 (9)
 #### Gandhi, R. A., Crosby, K., Siy, H., Mandal, S. (2016) Driving Secure Software Initiatives Using FISMA: Issues and Opportunities.
 CrossTalk, Journal of Defense Software Engineering, Jan/Feb 2016 Issue.

+???
+In my research, we applied assurance cases to derive software security-related requirements from system level regulations.
+This novel method resulted in the first-ever subset of controls identified specifically for software assurance.
+Not only that, this work informed the update of the NIST SP 800-53 FISMA control catalog in its fifth version.
+As a result of this work, NIST acknowledged my team's contributions in both the NIST SP 800-53 rev. 5, and NIST SP 800-160 Systems security engineering documents.
+You can find our names in the acknowledgment section.

 ---
 class: middle